aadittambe/graphics-starter/README.md

 This is a framework for creating and deploying responsive D3 graphics, built using Grunt.

 Key features:
-- 🍪 Produce quick-turn cookie-cutter D3 charts with templates.
+- 🍪 Produce quick-turn cookie-cutter D3 charts from templates.
-- 🎨 Support for compiling SASS.
+- 🎨 Includes support for compiling SASS.
 - 📱 Embed charts in IFrames responsively, with Pym.js.

 ## Installation